 “Since day one, the Cancer Support Community has been there.
 If it wasn’t for CSC, we’d be lost.” — Sarah

 Cancer didn’t stop because of the pandemic, and neither did the Cancer Support Community.
 We expanded our Helpline hours as patient demand rose sharply.
 Cancer patients and caregivers called to talk about their concerns with housing, to seek support, to address financial or other concrete needs, and to cope with their emotions.

 What is the Cancer Support Helpline?

 The Cancer Support Helpline is a free service offered by the Cancer Support Community.
-Our Helpline is staffed by licensed social workers, resource specialists, and community navigators who provide support and coaching for cancer patients, loved ones, and caregivers.
-This experienced and dedicated staff is available to help with a variety of needs.
+The Helpline provides free navigation for cancer patients or their loved ones.
+Our navigators are available to help with a variety of needs.
 Through understanding a caller's cancer experience, they can recommend local or national resources like support groups, transportation services, and other programs.

 All of our Helpline services are provided in English and Spanish.
 We also offer help with coping in over 200 languages through a professional translation service.

-“Hopefully, we can not only educate people about resources, but also help to ‘normalize’ what they’re feeling in such a way that it helps them feel OK about seeking out the support that can help them along the way.” —CSC Helpline counselor
+“Hopefully, we can not only educate people about resources, but also help to ‘normalize’ what they’re feeling in such a way that it helps them feel OK about seeking out the support that can help them along the way.” — CSC Helpline navigator

 Services offered by the Helpline include:

 - Assisting with treatment decision planning